NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 World's fastest internet, K-culture at its source, cutting-edge cities, and Asia's most dynamic food scene — now with a Digital Nomad Visa World's Fastest Internet — 270 Mbps Average, Hyper-Modern Infrastructure, Korea's Food Culture Is Unmatched are among the top reasons expats choose South Korea.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from South Korea straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from South Korea — straight to your inbox.